 This type of technology is popular with runners and people who want to be active but also contactable without the need to carry a large phone around with them all the time.
 An Apple Watch gives them enough connectivity to allow them to keep in touch with the world without hindering their ability to exercise.

 While there’s no doubt that the Apple Watch cellular model is an incredible piece of technology, there are a few caveats.
 Using cellular will drain the Apple Watch battery much faster than when it’s connected to your phone, so make sure that you turn it off if you’re concerned about your watch switching off.
+(You can read more about Apple Watch Battery Life in our ultimate guide).
 Secondly, the Apple Watch is region-specific and won’t connect to any local network like with the iPhone, so if you’re on holiday you need to make sure you take your phone with you.
 Other than that, the cellular Apple Watch model is absolutely a revolution and should be on your list to buy.